S-Elephant/Elephant.NuGets/README.md

 # Elephant NuGet project

 This project contains all (public) NuGet packages.
+Each project contains its own README.md

+# Troubleshooting

-# Reset your local NuGet service package(s)
+## Reset your local NuGet service package(s)

 On Windows browse to: